graphprotocol/graph-node/docs/implementation/pruning.md

 ## Pruning deployments

-Pruning is an operation that deletes data from a deployment that is only needed to respond to queries at block heights before a certain block.
-In GraphQL, those are only queries with a constraint `block { number: <n> } }` or a similar constraint by block hash where `n` is before the block to which the deployment is pruned.
+Subgraphs, by default, store a full version history for entities, allowing consumers to query the subgraph as of any historical block.
+Pruning is an operation that deletes entity versions from a deployment older than a certain block, so it is no longer possible to query the deployment as of prior blocks.
+In GraphQL, those are only queries with a constraint `block {
+number: <n> } }` or a similar constraint by block hash where `n` is before the block to which the deployment is pruned.
 Queries that are run at a block height greater than that are not affected by pruning, and there is no difference between running these queries against an unpruned and a pruned deployment.

 Because pruning reduces the amount of data in a deployment, it reduces the amount of storage needed for that deployment, and is beneficial for both